Soil Health Glossary

 Plant nutrient Imbalance

-Refers to an excess or a lack of nutrients (mainly nitrogen, phosphorus and potassium) in the soil as a consequence of bad land use and management.
+Refers to an excess or lack of nutrients in the soil as a consequence of poor land use and management.
 It may result in soil contamination when nutrients are in excess and in loss of inherent fertility when nutrients are mined.
 (FAO)

 Plant nutrient mobilization